eschares/ISUDirectoryLookup/README.md

 Eric Schares
 3/28/19

-CSV file must have full name in first column, for example, Abdalla, Ahmed or Ahmed Abdalla Column must be named "Name"
+CSV file must have full name in first column, for example, Last, First or First Last.
+Column must be named "Name"
 Other information can be present, will be echoed out to output file